Condzi/rt/notes/notes.md

 don't handle the message, we fallback to the default window handler and that's it.
 This will prevent the window module from being too specific / tied to other modules.

+# GPU waits for CS to finish
+This is problematic if we strive for interactivity.
+GPU waits until the CS finishes.
+The only way to avoid that is to use command buffers from DX12 :(.
+Or use two GPUs, which may work for me.

 potential problems:
 - editor